AlexZak135/Austin-Cultural-Centers/README.md

 aspects of the centers.
 This research analyzed the responses to the open-ended questions using a range of Natural Language Processing
 (NLP) techniques, including term frequencies, term frequency-inverse document frequency, sentiment analysis, and topic modeling.
 Additionally, the results from the quantitative questions were analyzed to enhance the findings from the NLP techniques.

+## Code and Data
+This is the [R script](https://github.com/AlexZak135/Austin-Cultural-Centers/blob/87700fbb8cb4de6a5f227bdb9d2c39726c2ff0b9/Code/Austin-Cultural-Centers-Code.R) containing the code used for this analysis, and these are the [datasets](https://github.com/AlexZak135/Austin-Cultural-Centers/tree/87700fbb8cb4de6a5f227bdb9d2c39726c2ff0b9/Data) used in the R script.

+## Data Visualizations
+These are the five [Data Visualizations](https://github.com/AlexZak135/Austin-Cultural-Centers/tree/87700fbb8cb4de6a5f227bdb9d2c39726c2ff0b9/Outputs) that represent the findings from the NLP techniques used to analyze the open-ended survey questions.